fwdcp/fwdcp.github.io/_posts/blog/2015-04-26-production-behind-the-scenes.markdown

 bluee (who had worked on some of the graphics for TeamFortress.TV) approached Alex "Lange" Van Camp (who worked on the Tip of the Hats system) with the idea of creating a generalized framework out of the separate overlay systems, which would allow for live graphics to be easily created by Web technologies as compared to Flash (required for CasparCG).
 Thus, the project [NodeCG](https://github.com/nodecg/nodecg) was born, and has grown in usage not only in TF2 productions but in many other contexts, like the major Twitch stream Dan's Gaming.

 NodeCG has become a crucial component in productions for many reasons, most significantly simple integration with [Open Broadcaster Software](https://obsproject.com/), the streaming application used by the vast majority of TF2 streamers.
-In addition, the relative ease of creating graphics has allowed live graphics to be easily adpated to the changing requirements of production.
+In addition, the relative ease of creating graphics has allowed live graphics to be easily adapted to the changing requirements of production.

 ### Creating a Storyline